boarfish55/potatofs/README.md

   situations is questionable at best and needs to be reviewed.
 We can't properly interrupt I/O ops in flight at this time.

-  This includes cases where we need to truncate slabs present only on the backend.
-This would happen at FS shutdown where we download the slabs in question and truncate them before unloading the inode structures.
-  If the backend is unavailable, this will be lost and the slabs will never be truncated.
-We probably need to keep a log of pending truncations and resume when the backend is up again.
-The scrubber could probably handle this if it could access that information somewhere (slabdb?)
-  => Add a "needs_truncation" bool in slabdb, which the scrubber can
-     loop over and perform in the background.
-     We may need a new index over slabs needing truncation, ordered by sk, so that we can do it in batches without holding the lock.

 TODO
 ====